Algebraic Number Starscapes: Geometry

-Together, these foliations provide a \emph{trivialization} of the unit tangent bundle: an explicit choice of homeomorphism $\UT\HH^2\to\HH^2\times\SS^1$, sending each $v\in \UT\HH^2$ to its basepoint $z\in \HH^2$, and the angle $\theta$ that $v$ makes with respect to the direction field associated with some fixed ideal point.
+Together, these foliations provide a \emph{trivialization} of the unit tangent bundle: an explicit choice of homeomorphism\footnote{Note however this homeomorphism is \emph{not} an isometry of the metrics we have defined with the product metric on $\HH^2\times\RR$.} $\UT\HH^2\to\HH^2\times\SS^1$, sending each $v\in \UT\HH^2$ to its basepoint $z\in \HH^2$, and the angle $\theta$ that $v$ makes with respect to the direction field associated with some fixed ideal point.
 Working in the upper half plane model, it is easiest to choose this as the direction field associated to $\infty$; as in the euclidean coordinates $z=x+iy$ this is simply the direction made with the vertical at every point.
 Explicitly, the point $(z,r)$ in the space of roots, identified with the unit tangent vector $v\in T_z\HH^2$, is sent to $(z,\theta)$ for

 \begin{remark} Using a M\"obius transformation to send the upper half plane to the unit disk, we may represent the space of roots as the interior of a solid torus of revolution in $\RR^3$, as in Figure \ref{fig:UTRoots}.
 This homeomorphism provides the beautiful pictures visible in Figure \ref{fig:cubicsin3d} produced by David Dumas' wonderful program. \end{remark}